andremmfaria/rexis/guides/WritingHeuristicRules.md

 - `tagging.tag_weights`: optional global multipliers per tag.
 - `tagging.threshold`: minimum tag score to include in the output list (default 0.3).
 - `tagging.top_k`: maximum number of tags to return (default 5).
+- `tagging.evidence_top_k`: how many category hints to include per evidence (default 3).
+- `tagging.classification_top_k`: how many top tag names to list in the top-level `classification` field (default 3).
+If no tag passes the threshold but scores exist, the top few are returned as a fallback.

 There is a built-in fallback mapping `DEFAULT_TAG_SCORES` in `src/rexis/utils/constants.py`.
 If `tagging.map` is omitted, that default will be used.
 You can globally emphasize/de-emphasize tags with `tagging.tag_weights`.